matthewscharles/instrument-maker/documentation/manual/imkits.md

 Once the prepared SD card is inserted, plug the Raspberry Pi into a keyboard, mouse, and monitor to set it up.

-Go to `Preferences -> Raspberry Pi Configuration` from the Raspberry Pi menu
+Go to `Preferences -> Raspberry Pi Configuration` from the Raspberry Pi menu.

 Change the hostname to something unique (I have used im1, im2 etc. so far to distinguish between the different kits).
 Write this down!